 The building has been decorated with a Commendation from the City of Fremantle, for conservation of a Heritage listed place.

 The major renovation works have achieved a beautiful purpose-built medical centre.
 With the general practice comprising the entire upper level, and built around the central treatment room, the workspace is functional and comfortable.
-The ground floor comprises Western Diagnostic Pathology, Wray Avenue pharmacy, Lifecare physiotherapy, and Fremantle Clinical Psychology and Counselling.
+The ground floor comprises Western Diagnostic Pathology, Wray Avenue Pharmacy, Lifecare physiotherapy, and Fremantle Clinical Psychology and Counselling.
 The co-location of the health tenants provides convenient and integrated community services.

-More history - the former Beacon Theatre
+History – the former Beacon Theatre

 The Beacon Theatre originally opened as a community cinema in 1937 and its Art Deco streamlined architecture is still evident.
 Built to accommodate stadium seating for 792, the building brought Fremantle residents a new place for entertainment.
 The building has been listed by the City of Fremantle to be of significant cultural heritage.